Albert H. Dolan

-Life
+Biography

-Dolan was born on July 1, 1892 in Fond du Lac, Wisconsin.
+Dolan was born on July 1, 1892, in Fond du Lac, Wisconsin.
 He attended grammar and high school in Syracuse, New York, after which he attended Niagara University.
 In 1918, he entered the Carmelite order.
 He was ordained a Catholic priest in 1919.
 He studied at the North American College in Rome and at St. Augustine's Seminary in Toronto.
 Father Dolan spent the majority of his time at St. Cecilia's Roman Catholic Church in Englewood, New Jersey.
-He died in White Plains, New York and is buried in Mount Carmel Cemetery in Tenafly, NJ.
+He died in White Plains, New York and is buried in Mount Carmel Cemetery in Tenafly, New Jersey.

-His Ministry

-A significant part of Rev. Dolan's life after he entered the Carmelite order focused on fostering devotion to St. Thérèse of Lisieux, also known as "The Little Flower."
+A significant part of Dolan's life after he entered the Carmelite order focused on fostering devotion to St. Thérèse of Lisieux, also known as "The Little Flower."
 In an autobiographical essay, Dolan wrote, "Even before ordination I owed much to the intercession of St. Therese.
 Consequently I undertook to propagate devotion to her in America first through the spoken and later through the written word."